Joseph Smith Lied When He Said:

 “We need to be truthful, and we need to understand our history.”
 (NY Times article, Nov.
 10th, 2014)

-Obviously, today the LDS (Mormon) Church is facing a major crisis, because with people searching the Internet the truth is becoming known.
+Today the LDS Church is facing a major crisis, because people are searching the Internet and the truth is becoming known.

 Here is an example:

 “It is a fact, so well known, that the Twelve and their adherents have endeavored to carry this spiritual wife business in secret … and have gone to the most shameful and desperate lengths, to keep it from the public … I could bring facts which can be established in any court of justice, in relation to these vile abominations practiced under the garb of religion that would make humanity blush.”
 (Sidney Rigdon, First Presidency Counselor, Messenger and Advocate, October, 1844, Vol. 1, No. 1)

 Latter-day Saints Have Lost Confidence in Joseph Smith:

 Richard Bushman, who is a well-known LDS author/speaker, said:

 “Increasingly teachers and church leaders at all levels are approached by Latter-day Saints who have lost confidence in Joseph Smith and the basic miraculous events of church history.
 They doubt the First Vision, the Book of Mormon, many of Joseph’s revelations, and much besides.
 They fall into doubt after going on the Internet and finding shocking information about Joseph Smith based on documents and facts they had never heard before.
 A surprising number had not known about Joseph Smith’s plural wives … When they come across this information in a critical book or read it on one of the innumerable critical Internet sites, they feel as if they had been introduced to a Joseph Smith and a Church history they had never known before … Everything changes.
 What are they to believe?”
 (Richard Bushman’s introduction paper to the 2008 summer seminar, “Joseph Smith and His Critics,” given July 29, 2008)